FreeRTOS/FreeRTOS-Kernel/MISRA.md

         object or function with external linkage is defined.

 _Ref 8.4.1_

-- This rule requires that a compatible declaration is made available in a header file when an object with external linkage is defined. pxCurrentTCB(s) is defined with external linkage but it is only referenced from the assembly code in the port files.
+ - pxCurrentTCB(s) is defined with external linkage but it is only referenced from the assembly code in the port files.
 Therefore, adding a declaration in header file is not useful as the assembly code will still need to declare it separately.

 _Ref 8.4.2_

-- MISRA C:2012 Rule 8.4: A compatible declaration shall be visible when an object or function with external linkage is defined.
-        This rule requires that a compatible declaration is made available in a header file when an object with external linkage is defined. xQueueRegistry is being accessed by the Kernel Unit Test files and hence cannot be declared as a static variable.
+ - xQueueRegistry is defined with external linkage because it is accessed by the kernel unit tests.
+It is not meant to be directly accessed by the application and therefore, not declared in a header file.

 #### Rule 11.3